I'm Mitzi.

 When I turned 56 years old, the age my mom was when she passed, I began to experience health anxiety.
 That was only a small part of a perfect storm of stressful and traumatic events that unfolded from 2019 until 2022, until one morning, I woke up with vertigo and my life has not been the same since.
 The vertigo turned into a host of mysterious neurological symptoms and the healing process has required me to change everything in my life from what I consume in terms of food, drink and media to who and what I allow into my world.
 I've seen every doctor and tried all sorts of therapies.
 During this time, I could not return to my job as a professor, but I simply refused to lay back and cry day after day; I had to do something.
 So I put in my ear phones and a listened to a course on how to become a podcaster.
 I knew my calling was to reach a wider audience with an important message of love, healing and connection.

 At 56, I was meant to take a healing journey that required me to change everything about my life as I knew it.
 It's no coincidence this occurred at the age my mother died.
-As I healed, I started The Blessons Podcast.
+As I healed, I started The Blessons Podcast (now archived but available on all platforms).
+That small step into a new world of entrepreneurship has lead me to start multiple ventures and teach others how to do the same.
 I still deal with symptoms, but I will never let anything stop me from reaching my goals and fulfilling my dreams, the dreams I have for myself, and my family and to help others on their journeys to self-realization, as we all proceed to learn, grow, improve, close the gaps and heal the traumas, divisions and mistaken beliefs that hold us back as a society and individually.

 We are here to learn.
 I am here to teach.